evmcnb/quartz/content/snippets/Thrombotic Thrombocytopenic Purpura.md

-Type of microangiopathic haemolytic anaemia, antibodies against ADAMTS13 enzyme.
+Type of microangiopathic haemolytic [[Snippets/Anaemia|Anaemia]], antibodies against ADAMTS13 enzyme.
 So vWF cannot be broken down leading to many clots

 * aquired
 * fragments of vWF slice up RBCs and vessels
-* treat with plasma exchange to remove antibody and prevent thrombosis with aspirin and LMWH
+* treat with plasma exchange to remove antibody and prevent thrombosis with [[Snippets/Aspirin|Aspirin]] and LMWH